AnushaPanchumarthi/techtrendsCloudNative/kubernetes/README.md

 ## Kubernetes Declarative Manifests

-Place the Kubernetes declarative manifests in this directory.
+Folder contains Kubernetes declarative manifests.A collection of YAML manifests that will manage the TechTrends application within the cluster.